TomyJaya/composable-functional-js-notes/01_create_linear_data_flow_with_container_style_types.md

 ### Final Notes:
 1. Box is actually the Identity functor
 2. Some poeple argue that this style of programming theoretically creates a performance issue (especially in JS).
 Nevertheless, there's actually no proven significant impact people experience.
 The readability and maintainability gain outweighs the slight performance hit.
-Unless we're writing embedded systems, we shouldn't worry too much about this performance.
+Unless we're writing embedded systems, we shouldn't worry too much about this.